hacoo/rtik/README.md

 ## Status

-Leg IK is in very good shape.
-It still needs foot rotation controllers and trace points should be tweaked.
+Leg / Foot IK is working and hopefully done.
+Foot rotation controllers are up and running.
+On to the upper body...

 ## License

    This project is made available under the MIT license.
 See the file `LICENSE` in this distribution for license terms.